godisreal/group-social-force/README.md

 Effect of guidance (i.e., exit signs) is simulated for egress

-Initial evacuation delay is especially investigated
+Grouping behavior and initial evacuation delay is especially investigated